 Some reasons why you may want your speeches after your meal:

-It is your day so it’s important that you have your speeches whenever works best for the two of you
+We appreciate that it is your day though so whilst we have a lot of experience it’s important that you have your speeches whenever works best for the two of you

 With regards to the timings for your cake cutting we see this most often just before your first dance so that evening guests can see it cut and it naturally gets people together in one place before going through for your dancing.

 The only time we tend to see a cake cut before a meal is if it’s being served as your pudding